Prop4et/discord_bot/README.md

 - [ ] Remove, removes a track from the queue given its place inside the queue
 - [x] Show, shows the elements in order inside the queue, TODO: show the whole queue
 - [x] Shuffle, changes the order inside the queue in a pseudo random way
-- [ ] Delete, deletes the whole queue
+- [x] Clear, deletes the whole queue

 ### **Single song operations**
 - [x] Play, reproduce given track.